 NCV Christian Fellowship - the group for people specifically interested in Christian activities but open to all.
-See Zoe Phang or Ben Staunton for more information.
+See Zoe Phang for more information.

 NCVBand - The group for information about music practices and music related activities.

 Sporadic Screenings - The group about regular movie nights taking place on various floors.